karysutariya/Plagiarism-Detector/README.md

 by Kary Sutariya (40193909)
 M.A.C.S, Concordia University.

-This project is based on Python language.
+This project is based on C++ language.

 # Requirements
 1. C++